 Fuel and convenience: market entry through network acquisition

-When we work with fuel retailers entering new markets, there are three main approaches that can be considered.
+When we work with fuel retailers entering new markets, there are three main approaches to consider.

 The first is greenfield development; building brand new sites.
 This approach can be slow, with the time to gain planning permission sometimes measured in years over months – and the build costs are substantial.
 If you are expanding into a highly competitive developed market, it’s also likely that many of the prime locations are already occupied by existing gas stations.
 With that said, new builds – if spread over a number of years – could mean more staggered costs than some alternative options whilst allowing you full control over what and where you build.